pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 ### Scan QR Code

 Once a new user downloads your mobile application, you will need to match this user with the user you already know.
-This can be done via the ``` PROVISIONNING BLOCK ``` of our SDK, using our **Activation Code**, handed to you in our **Call-Back Type 35**.
+This can be done via the ``` PROVISIONNING BLOCK ``` of our SDK, using our **Activation Code**, handed to you in our **CallBack type 35**.
 This should happen quite early in your process, as it will secure your mobile app and ensure we can contact your customer by push-notifications.

 >
 > **Managing the multi-channel capability**